9 Information Technology Skills Employers Love to See

 Do you have what it takes to work in information technology?

 Hopefully, you now have a better understanding of the job market after seeing what companies are looking for in IT applicants.
 Even if some of these sought-after skills are not your strong suit just yet, it’s important to understand the variety of potential IT career paths you can pursue.
-To help with that, check out “ Careers in Technology: 9 Options to Explore.”
+To help with that, check out " IT Interview Questions: What to Expect and How to Impress" and “ Careers in Technology: 9 Options to Explore.”

 1 Burning-Glass.com (analysis of 3,842,086 information technology job postings, Sept.
 1, 2021 – Aug.
 31, 2022).